rahkooy/Neural-Network-Abalone/README.md

 This was the topic of a [Kaggle competition](www.kaggle.com/competitions/playground-series-s4e4/overview/$citation).
 We would like to design neural networks for this task and examine their performance.
+Our goal is to find out whether or not complex neural networks perform better than regression.
 The reference to the competetion is the following.

 Walter Reade and Ashley Chow.
 Regression with an Abalone Dataset. https://kaggle.com/competitions/playground-series-s4e4, 2024.
 Kaggle.